 The DCI has also developed a companion document, DCI Pathways to Deliberation in the Classroom, that further explores why deliberation is relevant to courses across the liberal arts curriculum.
 It identifies three specific ways faculty can incorporate deliberation into their courses — by adding “deliberation modules” to existing syllabi, by developing “deliberation-involved courses,” or by creating “deliberation-focused courses.”
 The DCI is available to help faculty implement any of these options.

 The Deliberative Pedagogy (DeeP) Collaborative

 Additionally, the DCI has launched the Deliberative Pedagogy (DeeP) Collaborative, a community of faculty members dedicated to learning about and utilizing innovative ways that foster productive deliberation in their courses.
 More information about the DeeP Collaborative can be found below.

-For the 2020-2021 academic year, nine Davidson faculty members from a wide range of disciplines and departments participated in the Collaborative.
+Over the course of the 2021-22 and 2022-23 academic years, 15 Davidson faculty members from a wide range of disciplines and departments participated in the Collaborative.
 A grant from the Associated Colleges of the South (ACS) has enabled an additional six faculty members from ACS institutions, including Furman, Morehouse, Rollins, Spelman, and Southwestern, to join as well.
 These faculty members met together throughout the year as they learned about deliberative pedagogy strategies and integrated them into their syllabi.
 They will be reflecting on their experiences in a series of blog posts on the DCI website — check them out here.